AntelopeIO/leap/tests/performance_tests/README.md

 <details>
     <summary>Expand Argument List</summary>

+* `--generator-id arg` (=0)         Id for the transaction generator.
+                                    Allowed range (0-960).
+Defaults to 0.
 * `--chain-id arg`                  set the chain id
-* `--contract-owner-account arg`    Account name of the contract owner account for the transfer actions
+* `--contract-owner-account arg`    Account name of the contract account for the transaction actions
 * `--accounts arg`                  comma-separated list of accounts that will be used for transfers.
 Minimum required accounts: 2.
 * `--priv-keys arg`                 comma-separated list of private keys in same order of accounts list that will be used to sign transactions.
 Minimum
                                     required: 2.
 * `--trx-expiration arg` (=3600)    transaction expiration time in seconds.
                                     Defaults to 3,600.
 Maximum allowed:
                                     3,600
 * `--trx-gen-duration arg` (=60)    Transaction generation duration (seconds).
 Defaults to 60 seconds.
 * `--target-tps arg` (=1)           Target transactions per second to generate/send.
 Defaults to 1
                                     transaction per second.
 * `--last-irreversible-block-id arg`    Current last-irreversible-block-id (LIB ID) to use for transactions.
 * `--monitor-spinup-time-us arg` (=1000000)
                                         Number of microseconds to wait before
                                         monitoring TPS.
 Defaults to 1000000
                                         (1s).
 * `--monitor-max-lag-percent arg` (=5)  Max percentage off from expected transactions sent before being in violation.
 Defaults to 5.
 * `--monitor-max-lag-duration-us arg` (=1000000)
                                         Max microseconds that transaction
                                         generation can be in violation before
                                         quitting.
 Defaults to 1000000 (1s).
 * `--log-dir arg`                       set the logs directory
+* `--abi-file arg`                      The path to the contract abi file to use for the supplied transaction action data
+* `--actions-data arg`                  The json actions data file or json actions data description string to use
+* `--actions-auths arg`                 The json actions auth file or json actions auths description string to use, containting authAcctName to activePrivateKey pairs.
+* `--peer-endpoint arg` (=127.0.0.1)    set the peer endpoint to send transactions to
+* `--port arg` (=9876)                  set the peer endpoint port to send transactions to
+* `-h [ --help ]`                       print this list
 </details>

 ## Result Reports